During the outpatient clerkship, students are required to:

-- Students should read on Hypertension, Diabetes, Drug Interactions, Dyslipidemia, the three USPSTF articles on breast cancer, colon cancer and prostate cancer screening, DVT, COPD, Osteoporosis and the powerpoint presentation on in the Course Readings before the dayback session.
+- Students should read on Hypertension, Diabetes, Drug Interactions, Dyslipidemia, the three USPSTF articles on breast cancer, colon cancer and prostate cancer screening, DVT, COPD, Osteoporosis and the interactive module presentation on in the Course Readings before the dayback session.
 You will have a scored quiz on the eleven readings at the Dayback session.
 It is part of your grade.
 You MUST bring A WORKING LAPTOP for the quiz and dayback activities.
 It needs to work on the UNC network.

 - Complete the Patient/Procedure log (link to one45 account).